 Benjamin's 15 years in the property and health sectors in South-East Asia have spanned the private and public sector including as an advisor to the Victorian government's Dept. Premier & Cabinet and as an Associate Director of one of Asia-Pacific's largest architectural and design practices.
-He is considered a pioneer of Indonesia's aged care sector and a co-founder of the Asosiasi Seniors Living Indonesia.
-Benjamin has led a team of developers and operators and has project managed numerous residential and mixed use projects with a strong focus on seniors living in Asia.
+A pioneer of Indonesia's aged care sector and a co-founder of the Asosiasi Seniors Living Indonesia, Benjamin has led a team of developers and operators and has project managed numerous residential and mixed use projects with a strong focus on seniors living in Asia.
 Benjamin is Chair of the Retirement and Senior Living South East Asia annual conference and is a frequent speaker throughout the region on the topic of Seniors Living.
-Benjamin served on the Australia-Indonesia Business Council's Victorian Committee and studied a Bachelor of Public Policy & Management at the University of Melbourne and a Diploma in Construction & Building (Management) and a Bachelor of Dementia Care at the University of Tasmania.
+Benjamin served on the Australia-Indonesia Business Council's Victorian Committee and studied a Bachelor of Public Policy & Management at the University of Melbourne, a Diploma in Construction & Building (Management) and a Bachelor of Dementia Care at the University of Tasmania.

 Steven is a Partner at Helios Capital Asia who focuses primarily on divestment & acquisition and capital raising.
 His extensive experience covers a broad range of industries including oil and gas, mining, finance, automotive manufacturing, and retail.
 He was previously Vice President Operations/Business Development – Energy at Northstar Equity Partners and Project Coordinator in the Production Control Division at Toyota Motor Corporation Australia.
 Steven completed Bachelor of Science (Engineering) from Boston University and completed a Masters in Business Administration from the University of Melbourne.